irakojf/nba_rookies/README.md

 Proper usage of the **plot_with_avg** function:

+  `scrape(['Kobe Bryant'], 'advanced')
+  plot_with_avg('Kobe Bryant', 'advanced', 'PER', True)`

+This code produces Kobe Bryant's percent change in PER over time and indicates the average percent change across all seasons.

   ![alt text](https://raw.githubusercontent.com/irakojf/statmamba/master/readme%20imgs/plot.png "plot with average")

 ### Interpretation using plot_with_avg

-By the looking at the graph produced by the **plot_with_avg** function, you can get a sense of a player's stat consistency.
+By the looking at the graph produced by the **plot_with_avg** function, you can get a sense of a player's consistency for that particular statistic.

 For example, calling the **plot_with_avg** function with Isaiah Thomas and DeAndre Jordan produces the following charts.